A Bias-Variance Decomposition for Ensembles over Multiple Synthetic Datasets: INTRODUCTION

 Several lines of work have considered generating multiple synthetic datasets from one real dataset for various purposes, including statistical inference~\citep{rubin1993statistical,raghunathanMultipleImputationStatistical2003,raisaConsistentBayesianInference2023} and supervised learning~\citep{vanbreugelSyntheticDataReal2023}, the latter of which is our focus.

-In supervised learning, \citet{vanbreugelSyntheticDataReal2023} proposed using multiple synthetic datasets in the form of an ensemble.
-They propose training a predictive model separately on each synthetic dataset, and ensembling these models by averaging their predictions, which they call a \emph{deep generative ensemble} (DGE).
+In supervised learning, \citet{vanbreugelSyntheticDataReal2023} proposed an ensemble method of generative models.
+They propose generating multiple synthetic datasets independently from an arbitrary generative model, training a predictive model separately on each synthetic dataset, and ensembling these models by averaging their predictions.
+They call this a \emph{deep generative ensemble} (DGE).
 We drop the word ``deep'' in this paper and use the term \emph{generative ensemble}, as we do not require the generator to be deep in any sense.
 The DGE was empirically demonstrated to be beneficial in several ways by \citet{vanbreugelSyntheticDataReal2023}, including predictive accuracy, model evaluation, model selection, and uncertainty estimation.
 Followup work has applied DGEs to improve model evaluation under distribution shifts and for small subgroups~\citep{vanbreugelCanYouRely2023}.

 However, \citet{vanbreugelSyntheticDataReal2023} have very little theoretical analysis of the generative ensemble.
 Their theoretical justification assumes the data is generated from a posterior predictive distribution.
 This assumption can be justified heuristically for deep generative models through a Bayesian interpretation of deep ensembles~\citep{ lakshminarayananSimpleScalablePredictive2017, wilsonBayesianDeepLearning2020, wilsonDeepEnsemblesApproximate2021}.
 However, this justification only applies to generators with highly multi-modal losses, like neural networks.
 It also does not provide any insight on how different choices in the setup, like the choice of downstream predictor, affect the performance of the ensemble.